jmelcr/permeability/martini3/analysis_martini3_simulations_EDA_plots.md

 ## Pair-plot for all particles

 Particles are color-coded in the following plot.

+If Ordinal encoding (via LabelEncoder, see above) is used for their names, this is the code:
 - R: 0
 - S: 1
 - T: 2